Ravensburg Razorbacks

 The Ravensburg Razorbacks are an American football team in Ravensburg Germany.
-As its greatest success, the club reached the German Football League, the highest level in Germany, by having won the promotion play-off against Kirchdorf Wildcats in the postseason 2019.
+As its greatest success, the club won the South Division of the German Football League in 2025.
+The Razorbacks are member of the GFL, the highest level in Germany, since 2020 by having won the promotion play-off against Kirchdorf Wildcats in the postseason 2019.

 History

-The Ravensburg Razorbacks were formed in 1987.
-The team's first name was Lindenberg Razorbacks.
-It moved to Ravensburg and therefore changed the name to become part of the sports club TSB 1847 Ravensburg.
-In 1988, the Razorbacks started in the 4th and lowest German league level.
+1987 - 2009

+The Razorbacks trace their roots to the Lindenberg Razorbacks, which were founded in 1986.
+In October 1987, the team moved to Ravensburg, a move commonly treated as the beginning of the Ravensburg Razorbacks, and became an independent department of TSB Ravensburg.
+The team entered league play in 1988 in the Aufbauliga Baden-Württemberg, then the lowest level of the German league system.
+After several stronger seasons in the 1990s, the club was relegated from the Oberliga Baden-Württemberg in 1996 and entered a rebuilding period.
+A major turning point came in 1999, when several players from the Konstanz 89’ers joined Ravensburg after Konstanz withdrew from competition because of player shortages; the Razorbacks finished as Oberliga Baden-Württemberg runners-up the following year.
+After another downturn in 2005 and 2006, Ravensburg was relegated to the Verbandsliga Baden-Württemberg and formed a playing partnership with the Zollernalb Patriots from Albstadt.
+Competing together under the Ravensburg Razorbacks name, the team achieved immediate promotion back to the Oberliga with a perfect season in 2007, consolidated itself at that level in 2008, and won promotion to the Regionalliga Mitte in 2009.

+2009 - 2020

-After many not very successful years, the Razorbacks won the championship of the Oberliga Baden-Württemberg in 2009 to be promoted to the Regionalliga Mitte (third level).
-Three years later they won the Regionalliga Mitte and were promoted to the German Football League 2.
+In 2009, the Razorbacks won the Regionalliga Mitte and were promoted to the German Football League 2.
 After returning to the Regionalliga in 2015, they repeated their success and played in the 2016 season again in the GFL2.
 This time the rise of the team continued.
 After finishing 5th and 2nd they won the division title of the GFL2 South in 2018.
 In the subsequent play-offs the Razorbacks fell short of being promoted to the GFL against the Stuttgart Scorpions.
 One year later the entered again the promotion round as division winners.
 This time they won twice against the Kirchdorf Wildcats and thus, are qualified to compete in the German Football League in the 2020 season.